 Chocolate Peppermint Cups from Cookie + Kate

 Why We Love It: Chocolate lovers, welcome to your new addiction.
 These holiday treats are a nut-free version of peanut butter cups that use peppermint honey as the filling.
-They are effort-free, and let me tell you– you will be making a second batch the second that you run out.
-It’s that good.
+They are effort-free, and let me tell you—you’ll be making another batch the second you run out.
+They’re that good.